-There are currently more than a dozen different frisbee golf discs manufacturers as well as a good number that are no longer actively producing Frisbees.
-This list ranks the top 10 manufacturers in order of worldwide popularity.
+There are are about twenty actively producing disc golf disc manufacturers.
+There are also several different companies that are are no longer actively producing Frisbees.
+This list ranks the top disc golf manufacturers in order of worldwide distribution.

 - Innova Champion Discs – Innova is the oldest active manufacturer of frisbee golf discs and held the initial patent for the beveled edge (aerodynamic) disc golf driver.
 Innova has headquarters in California as well as a massive distribution center in South Carolina.
 Not only is the Innova brand #1, but they also manufacture frisbees for the popular Discmania, Millennium, Infinite, and Hyzer Bomb brands.
 Innova likely produces more discs annually than all other disc golf manufacturers combined.

 - MVP Disc Sports – About the same time as the rise of Latitude 64 and Prodigy MVP made their mark on the disc golf world with the introduction of “Gyro” technology.
 MVP uses a patent pending technique of heavier rim weights on their dual plastic overmold discs.
 MVP also manufactures frisbees for sub brands Axiom, which consists of more colorful double mold discs and the Streamline brand that uses traditional single plastic injection molding technology.
 MVP also runs a less expensive Remix brand that focuses on Amazon.com sales.In addition to brands they own, the MVP facilities also manufacture discs for small cult brands Thoughtspace Athletics and Mint Discs.

 - Gateway Discs – Gateway is one of the oldest US disc manufacturers and has been around since 1994.
 They offer dozens of different mold types and plastic blends and continue to regularly come out with new products.
 Despite their number of molds and and length of time in the industry, Gateway has never really had significant market share among the disc golf manufacturers.
 They are mostly known for their popular putter molds including the very popular Wizard.
 Gateway also manufactures a number of sub brand discs including Reptilian, Fly High, and Storm Discs.

-- Legacy Discs – Legacy is a smaller manufacturer based out of Northern California that offers a nice selection of frisbees in a variety of different plastics.
+- Legacy Discs – Legacy is a smaller manufacturer based out of California that offers a nice selection of frisbees in a variety of different plastics.
 Legacy has a small presence on the professional disc golf scene and is owned by professional disc golfer Steve Rico.

 - Viking Discs – Viking Discs was once a major distributor for Westside Discs in Finland.
 With the sellout of Westside to Latitude 64 and Dynamic, Viking entered the manufacturing world to provide their own disc golf products.
 Market share in the US is very limited, but they have a significant presence in Europe.